-The Deferred Payment Policy aims to give a clear explanation and guidance on when a deferred payment should be used.
+Our Deferred Payment Policy gives an explanation and guidance on when a deferred payment should be used.

-This guidance will affect those people who are assessed as needing residential care and are unable to pay their Assessed Contribution because property that they own or have a legal interest in and which must be taken account, has not yet been sold.
+It'll affect those people who need residential care and are unable to pay their assessed contribution because they own property that hasn't yet been sold.

 This policy may be useful for: